thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_LocalStorage.desc.md

 Being able to persist information means that when an application is shutdown (like if the user closes the browser window), any data i.e. form information, user preferences, etc. will still exist, and when the application is opened again, the data from the previous time can also be accessed.

 By contrast, information that is not persisted will be destroyed when the user closes the application.
-Suppose a web application let's a user choose a background color other than the default white for the page they are visiting.
+Suppose a web application lets a user choose a background color other than the default white for the page they are visiting.
 When the user shuts down their web browser and later goes back to the same page, the page's background color will be the default white if the selected color information was not persisted somewhere.

 **The `localStorage` Object**

 To take advantage of Local Storage, we access what is called the `localStorage` object.
 It allows you to store data locally into the browser via `Storage` objects.
 LocalStorage stores data that is essential from page to page, request to request, however, `localStorage` can only be accessed on the client side.
 Additionally, `localStorage` can store up to 5MB of data, and only gets cleared through JavaScript or manually clearing through the browser.

 As a general rule, it is not a great idea to store sensitive data into `localStorage`.
 Even though `localStorage` is _not_ sent with every request, and is instead sent only when asked for, storing sensitive data is usually better left to encrypted Cookies.

+**What Pages Share Local Storage?**

+`localStorage` is shared for the same domain accessed in the same browser on the same device.
+Visiting multiple pages on Twitter.com from Google Chrome on your computer?
+They'll all share the same `localStorage` object.
+However, if you visit Twitter.com on your computer on Google Chrome and then on Mozilla Firefox, the `localStorage` object will NOT be the same.

 ### Using localStorage